cdl-geneseo/geneseo-dictionary/C/Conesus-Lake.md

 # Conesus Lake

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Conesus Lake

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 ConesusLake (NN): Local lake near Geneseo, about a 10 minute's drive away from campus.
 Exit 9 on the 390.
 Definition of approximately 60% of those surveyed.
 (F06) (new word) Unknown by approximately 40% of those surveyed.
 (F06) Simmington Most of the people who did not know this word were underclassmen.
 Simmington (F06)